The search for happiness

 Surveys show that people in the north are happier than in the rest of Germany.

-In short, there are a lot of sociological studies that suggest something about happiness, but no method of measuring happiness has yet been found that could confirm the survey results.
+In short: There are many sociological studies that suggest something about happiness, but no method for measuring happiness has yet been found that could confirm the survey results.

 Finally, we don't know whether married men simply lie when asked to assess their individual happiness levels.